 - Clinical Research — researchable issues in nursing in the clinical realm can be based on biological and behavioral clinical exploration

 - Systems & Outcomes Research — this scope of nursing research evaluates the ways in which to improve healthcare delivery and costs

-- Education Research — these types of nursing research examples focuses on ways in which to improve teaching methods related to training of nursing professionals
+- Education Research — these types of nursing research examples focus on ways in which to improve teaching methods related to the training of nursing professionals